 The War Crimes Act, codified in 18 U.S.C. § 2441, criminalizes specific acts known as "grave breaches" from Common Article 3 of the Geneva Convention.
 Grave breaches are defined as acts committed against persons or property protected by the Convention such as "willful killing, torture or inhuman treatment."
 This also includes biological experiments, willfully causing great suffering, or serious injury to body or health.

-The War Crimes Act was amended in 2009 to limit the scope of coverage to specific acts or attempts, including:
+The War Crimes Act was amended through the Military Commissions Act of 2006 to limit the scope of coverage to specific acts or attempts, including:

 - Cruel treatment